 Sharing scenarios

 The purpose of this Report is to analyse the consequences of the new ETSI standards for MSS UTs in 1980-2010 MHz as specified in 302 574-2 (Wide band) and 302 574-3 (Narrow band).
 Both these two standards specify new conditions for the MSS UT such as output power, ACLR etc. This report contains technical studies of adjacent channel compatibility between MSS terminals transmitting to a satellite in the band 1980 – 2010 MHz and adjacent channel UMTS services.
-The studies involve higher power MSS terminals than those considered in ERC Report 65 which comply with the new ETSI Standards.
-The satellite network can also operate in association with a Complementary Ground Component (CGC) providing additional terrestrial coverage, and the density of the terminals could exceed that considered in Report 65.
+[The studies involve higher power MSS terminals than those considered in ERC Report 65 which comply with the new ETSI Standards.][Editorial note: it appears that Report 65 did not consider in-band power] The satellite network can also operate in association with a Complementary Ground Component (CGC) providing additional terrestrial coverage, and the density of the terminals could exceed that considered in Report 65.

 [Editors note: LS from PT1 requests information whether the high power in MSS terminals are for satellite only or also for CGC operation?
 (Who is to decide?
 MSS operator or regulator?)
 (ETSI EN 302 574-2 does not preclude the usage of high power terminals together with CGC.
 Terminal density will probably be different if high power terminals also is aloud to operate together with CGC.)]